 Finally, friendly chickens are just more fun.
 Every chicken has her own personality but its just more fun to interact with the friendliest chickens.
 They will have you laughing at the funny things they do.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, check out my disclosures page.)

 Friendliest Chicken Breeds

 This is a list of some of the friendliest chicken breeds.
-Naturally, these breeds also tend to make the best pets if you are raising a few hens in your backyard.
+Naturally, these breeds also tend to make good pets if you are raising a few hens in your backyard.

 However, there can always be exceptions to this rule.
 Even with the friendliest chicken breeds, you may get a mean hen occasionally.

 People have told me that Barred Rocks are friendly, but my experience with this breed was a totally different story.
 They were the two meanest chickens we’ve ever had.
 (That’s why you may see them on others’ lists, but not on mine!)

 And roosters are a whole other story.
 Even roosters of friendly chicken breeds can be aggressive.
 Their job is to defend their flock and attack any perceived threat.
 And roosters often see humans as a threat.

 In no certain order, here is a list of the friendliest breeds of chickens based on my research and over 10 years of raising chickens.